 Summary

-Shifting from gi-based Brazilian Jiu-Jitsu to no gi grappling presents a unique set of trials and prospects.
+Shifting from BJJ gi-based Brazilian Jiu-Jitsu to no gi grappling presents a unique set of trials and prospects.
 This change calls for adjusting to a more rapid tempo, perfecting novel grips, refining your guard game, discovering alternative submission techniques, developing a versatile approach to grappling, and preparing effectively for triumph.
 Approach this transformation receptively and observe as your jiu-jitsu skills ascend to unprecedented levels.

 Frequently Asked Questions